-Notes to the Standalone Financial Statements December 31, 2022 and 2021 (in thousands)
+Notes to the Standalone Financial Statements December 31, 2023 and 2022 (in thousands)

-Inputs are used in applying the various valuation techniques and refer to the assumptions that market participants use to make valuation decisions.
-Inputs may include price information, credit data, liquidity statistics and other factors.
+Inputs used in applying various valuation techniques refer to assumptions used by market participants to make valuation decisions.
+Inputs may include price information, credit data, liquidity statistics, and other factors.
 A financial instrument's level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 The Foundation considers observable data to be market data which is readily available and reliable and provided by independent sources.
-The categorization of a financial instrument within the hierarchy is therefore based upon the pricing transparency of the instrument and does not necessarily correspond to the Foundation's perceived risk of that instrument.
+Thus, the placement of a financial instrument within the hierarchy is based on the transparency of its pricing rather than the Foundation's assessment of the instrument's risk.